 Paul D. Camp Community College (PDCCC) offers a variety of financial opportunities for students who need financial assistance.
 Students must first file a Free Application for Federal Student Aid (FAFSA), in order to be considered for financial assistance.
+See How To Apply.

-- Fall Aid: May 15
+- Fall Aid: June 1

 - Spring Aid: October 15

-- Summer Aid*: April 15
+- Summer Aid (*see note below): April 15

 *Students should check the SIS for any Pell Summer Trailing awards on April 1, and compare the award to actual tuition charges, once enrolled.
-Students who are not eligible for Pell Grant and those who have been enrolled 12 or more credits for both Fall and Spring will need to submit a Summer 2014 State Grant Application by the deadline listed above, for full consideration.
+Students who are not eligible for Pell Grant and those who have been enrolled 12 or more credits for both Fall and Spring will need to submit a Summer 2015 State Grant Application by the deadline listed above, for full consideration.